Streamlining Identity Verification and Risk Assessment

 Steps in Automated Identity Verification:

-- Data Collection: Gather information from the machine or workload, such as IP addresses, digital certificates, or workload metadata.
+- Data Collection: You grab info from the machine or workload, like its ip address, digital certificates, or whatever metadata it has.

-- Validation: Use algorithms to compare the collected data against known databases or identity records.
+- Validation: Then, you use some smart algorithms to compare that data against, you know, known databases or identity records.

-- Approval/Denial: Based on the validation, the system either allows access or denies it.
+- Approval/Denial: Based on how the validation went, the system either lets it in or shuts it down.

 Types of Automated Identity Verification: